cciw-uk/data-protection/01 Decisions and actions document.rst

   hospital.
 The results could be serious health consequences or even loss of life.

+* Leaking of camper contact information to the public alongside visually identifying photos.

+  The issue here is that we could show photos of campers alongside leaking of names and/or addresses.
+For children who are adopted, this is potentially a serious issue, because in some case biological parents are not told who the adoptive parents are, where they live or what their new surnames are, in order to protect the children.
+There are potentially serious consequences for children's physical and emotional safety here.

 * Leaking of officer information regarding criminal convictions, or other issues that are mentioned on their application form.
 This has the primary consequence of loss of personal reputation, which could have serious consequences for